 Here is a brief description of each:

 The web application provides the software interface to the client, and its corresponding tools are used to visualize, interact with, and work with geographic information.
-It may be an application that runs in a web browser, or it could be a mobile application that works on a GPS-enabled field device or a smartphone, such as an iPhone.
+It may be an application that runs in a web browser, or it could be a mobile application that works on a GPS-enabled field device or a smartphone

 You have a number of application choices that you can use to build each web GIS application for your end users.
 Often, the right choice depends on the set of functions, tools, and map displays required by the users' workflows.
 Just as often, the choice of application will depend on the end user and his or her experience using computers and the setting in which the work is done (for example, in the field, in a remote office with slow Internet speeds, and so on).